netdata/blog/blog/2023-01-18-introducing-netdata-paid-plans/index.md

 ---
-slug: introducing-netdata-paid-plans
+slug: introducing-netdata-paid-subscriptions
-title: Introducing Netdata Paid Plans
+title: Introducing Netdata Paid Subscriptions
 description: All Netdata functionality is and will be available for free in the Free Community Plan.
-Paid tiers include features targeted for managers, and administrators.
+Paid tiers include features targeted for businesses of different sizes and with different monitoring requirements.
 authors: team
 tags: [pricing, free-plan, paid-subscriptions]
 keywords: [pricing, free plan, paid subscriptions, monitoring, troubleshoot]